larskrantz/diffbot_simple/README.md

 # shorthand for using apiUrl, use the api object from client,
 # it will create a correct value for you
 # (custom, image, article, product or analyze for automatic)
+crawl.apiUrl = product # the object from above
 # A call to client.crawl name: "mycrawl" will create if not exists (works with a symbol too, client.crawl name: :mycrawl)
 # To update parameters:
 craw.update onlyProcessIfNew: 0, seeds: "http://www.upptec.se", apiUrl: custom